By ALICE NACHILEMBE

 Mr Kasekende assured the Minister that his bank will take into consideration concerns raised by stake holders.

 He said the bank will dispatch a team of experts that will explain further how his financial institution intends to carry out operations going forward.

 Standard Chartered bank Zambia has a public notice circulating in the media stating that it intends to close its branch in Chililabombwe.

-This is contained in a statement issued Ministry of Mines And Minerals Development Public Relations Officer Lucy Shawa
+This is contained in a statement issued by Ministry of Mines And Minerals Development Public Relations Officer Lucy Shawa